toji/webgpu-best-practices/buffer-uploads.md

 ## Have fun, and make cool stuff!

 The variety of patterns that can be used to get data onto the GPU can make this area of WebGPU feel confusing and possibly a bit intimidating, but it doesn't have to be!
 The number one thing to keep in mind is that this flexibility exists to offer high end, professional apps a way to tightly control their performance.
 For the average WebGPU developer you can and should start off by using the easiest approaches: calling `writeBuffer()` to update buffers and maybe using `mappedAtCreation` for buffers that only need to be set once. **These aren't "dumbed down" helper functions!
-They're the reccomended, high performance route that just so happens to also be the simplest to write.** Only try to get fancier if you see that writing to buffers is a bottleneck for you application and you can identify an alternative technique that works well for your use case.
+They're the recommended, high performance route that just so happens to also be the simplest to write.** Only try to get fancier if you see that writing to buffers is a bottleneck for your application and you can identify an alternative technique that works well for your use case.

 Good luck on whatever projects are ahead of you, I can't wait to see what the spectacularly creative web community builds!